bank-vaults/vault-secrets-webhook/README.md

 ## Documentation

-The official documentation for the operator is available at [https://bank-vaults.dev](https://bank-vaults.dev/docs/operator/).
+The official documentation for the webhook is available at [https://bank-vaults.dev](https://bank-vaults.dev/docs/mutating-webhook/).

 ## Development